SalivaryCommunication/Jasmer_Lab_Website_2/index.md

 ---
 ---

-# Jasmer Lab: Targeting Cellular Communication to Restore Salivary Function
+# Targeting Cellular Communication to Restore Salivary Function

 We aim to understand cellular communication between salivary gland immune cells and their neighbors, how these conversations mediate behavior changes, and how altered communication drives disease.